15 Sites Like Craigslist to Buy (or Sell)

 They still publish a printed edition as well.

-You can publish paid ads on PennySaver as well.
-It is very much like the classified section you would find in your local newspaper.
+You can also publish paid ads on PennySaver.
+It is very similar to the classified section in your local newspaper.

 10. ClassifiedAds.com